DefTruth/lite.ai.toolkit/README.md

 ## 5. Become a Contributor
 ### 5.1 ONNXRuntime Inference Engine.
-For the single input multiple output model, you can inherit [BasicOrthHandler](https://github.com/DefTruth/litehub/blob/main/ort/core/ort_handler.h) and then implement the
+For the single input and multiple output model, you can inherit [BasicOrthHandler](https://github.com/DefTruth/litehub/blob/main/ort/core/ort_handler.h) and then implement the
 `transform` and `detect` interfaces, Or you can implement a `xxx_model.cpp` completely on your own.
 After submitting MR, I will modify it in the same way that I inherited `BasicOrtHandler` and add it to the library.
 For example: